tbrown122387/autograder_site/client/README.md

 `App.vue` contains the navigation bar at the top, an empty footer, and the `<router-view>`.
 This `<router-view>` is defined in `src/router/index.js`.
 Each url is given a "View" from `src/views/`.
 For `/` (root of the website, i.e. `localhost:8080/` when running locally), `src/views/HomeView.vue` is what is displayed.
 The "Home" view can also use components which are defined in the `src/components/` folder.
 Components are what makes development fast and easy, because pieces can be generalized and reused for different pages.

-> The following paragraph does not exist in the current version.
-However, `src/views/GradingView` contains an example of a POST HTTP request to upload the files and grading data.

-The "About" view, whose code is in `src/views/About.vue` demonstrates how to call an API from the frontend.
-When a button is clicked, a function is run, which in this case uses the `axios` HTTP client to make a request to the backend.
-The reactive value `text` is then set to the response of the API call.
+`src/store/index.js` shows the Vuex store.
+The other files in the `store/` directory are specific modules for different sections of the application.

 `package.json` details all the packages needed to run and build this website.
 The `scripts` section has common commands, so they are easier to run for the developer. `npm run serve` is to launch the developement server. `npm run build` builds a static production version of the site into the `dist/` directory.
-Then, an HTTP Server can be used to host the files. `python3 -m http.server` is an example of a HTTP Server (for development).
+Then, an HTTP Server can be used to host the files. `python3 -m http.server` is an example of a HTTP Server (not to be used for development).

 ## Deployment